paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 This chapter, referred to in subsecs. (b)(11)(A)(i), (B), (c)(7), and (e)(4), was in the original “this Act”, meaning Pub.
 L. 101–610, Nov.
 16, 1990, 104 Stat.
 3127, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 12501 of this title](./chapter-129-national-and-community-service.md#section-12501) and Tables.

 The Higher Education Act of 1965, referred to in subsec. (b)(11)(B), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, which is classified generally to chapter 28 (§ 1001 et seq.) of Title 20, Education, and part C (§ 2751 et seq.) of subchapter I of chapter 34 of this title.
+1219, which is classified generally to chapter 28 (§ 1001 et seq.) of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 The Domestic Volunteer Service Act of 1973, referred to in subsecs. (b)(17) and (g)(1), (2), is Pub.
 L. 93–113, Oct.
 1, 1973, 87 Stat.
 394, which is classified principally to chapter 66 (§ 4950 et seq.) of this title.
 Title II of the Act is classified generally to subchapter II (§ 5000 et seq.) of chapter 66 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4950 of this title](./chapter-066-domestic-volunteer-services.md#section-4950) and Tables.